Spoiled

 Causes and Solutions to Food Rancidity

-What Causes Rancidity?
+What Causes Food Rancidity?

 Another reason food can go bad is heat.
 This is obvious to most because we know that storing food in a refrigerator helps make the food last longer.
 Therefore, if food is left out in the heat, it will speed up the rancidity process, causing a foul odor.